whosNikoloz/QrMenuFrontpr/README.md

 ## Features

 - Instant access to the restaurant menu by scanning a QR code.
-- Browse through menu items, view descriptions, and prices.
+- Browse through menu categories and items.
 - Add items to the cart with customizable modifiers and ingredients.
 - Place orders directly from the web application.
 - Role-based authentication for staff and administrators.